culturedcode/ThingsJSONCoder/README.md

 # Things JSON Coder

-This repo contains a Swift file that allows the creation of the JSON required to be passed to the `add-json` command of Things’ URL scheme.
+This repo contains a Swift file that allows the creation of the JSON required to be passed to the `json` command of Things’ URL scheme.

 ## Installation